 Most of these films tanked, boxoffice-wise, a problem exacerbated when the Oscar nominations also stopped mounting.
 (Winger's been nominated three times.)
 A performer can be temperamental and difficult for only so long - as long as the performer delivers, either at the boxoffice or during the awards season.
 Otherwise, career problems start mounting.

 "Forget Paris" was Winger's nadir.

-The Reiner film was a long way from her best, most adventuous work, which wasn't for legends such as Bertolucci or Rafelson or Reisz, but for Bridges and Caron.
+The Crystal film was a long way from her best, most adventuous work - which wasn't for legends, as one might assume, such as Bertolucci or Rafelson or Reisz, but for Bridges and Caron.

 Caron's "Wilder Napalm" (1993) which co-stars Dennis Quaid and where she met Howard, may be the least-seen of Winger's work - an oddball/screwball comedy about uneasy brothers, the circus, pyrokinesis, pryomania, wacky names and Winger's vibrant screen presence.

 Quaid and Howard play Wallace and Wilder Foudroyant, siblings who in childhood were able to start fires with their minds.